Consumer Medicine Information

 gradually increase your dose of AVONEX during the first 3 weeks of treatment.
 The

 kit contains 3 different coloured clips (labelled week 1, 2 and 3).
-Each clip is
+Each clip is designed

-to be injected during your first 3 weeks of treatment.
+injected during your first 3 weeks of treatment.

 Each AVOSTARTCLIP should be used once and then discarded along with any remaining